yxu1183/Concurrency/README.md

 * Locking and unlocking the threads as per given conditions.

 ## Compilation Instructions
-The application is built in an omega server at UTA.
+The application is builtin in an omega server at UTA.
 In terminal:
 ```
 gcc officehours.c -o office hours -lpthread